Looking for help with your list?

 Reconfirm Stale Addresses

 Stale addresses are old or invalid emails that haven't been sent to in a long time.
-Lists with a lot of stale addresses can lead to high rates of bounces, spam complaints, and unsubscribes.
+Audiences with a lot of stale addresses can lead to high rates of bounces, spam complaints, and unsubscribes.
 We typically recommend that you delete or reconfirm stale addresses.
-A cleaner list helps improve your deliverability and engagement with the subscribers who really want to hear from you.
+A cleaner audience helps improve your deliverability and engagement with the subscribers who really want to hear from you.

 Learn how to reconfirm stale addresses.